 The procedure for disposing of artifacts is explicitly described in Vermilionville’s Collections Management Policy.
 Artifacts will not be given, exchanged, or sold privately to employees of the Museum, members of the governing authorities or to their representatives, members of Museum support groups, or volunteers.

 - If donor-imposed conditions restrict a deaccession, the Museum may return the object to the donor or donor’s family in lieu of disposal.

 - The object may be transferred from Permanent Collection to Vermilionville’s Educational Collection where it can be used for hands on activities.

 - The object may be transferred to another institution, if one can be located that will accept the object.
 This would be an institution with a similar collecting area (e.g.: if a maritime related object, a maritime museum would be most appropriate).

 - The object may be sold.
 This includes the sale of the object at public auction or by tender.
 This ensures the best fair market price for an object.
 Proceeds will only be used for direct care of permanent collections.

-- The object may be destroyed.
-Destruction of the object is only considered for an object if it is in very poor condition or has irreparable damage.
-Destruction is defined as a situation whereby the object would be simply placed in the garbage after sufficient documentation has been procured and created and would only be used as a last resort.
+- The object may be disposed of.
+Disposal of the object is only considered for an object if it is in very poor condition or has irreparable damage.
+Disposal is defined as a situation whereby the object would be simply placed in the garbage after sufficient documentation has been procured and created and would only be used as a last resort.

-Vermilionville will permanently preserve records and information regarding disposed objects, their disposal review including the reasons for disposal, their disposal status, and method of disposal.
+Vermilionville will permanently preserve records and information regarding deaccessioned objects, their deaccession review including the reasons for deaccession, their deaccession status, and method of disposal.